DezziDez/Thread-the-TTRPG/src/site/notes/Core Rules/Chapter 5 ~ Events and Actions/Actions/WIP Manipulate.md

 Fix bulk and sizes

-If the target is an object, the Character moves the Object 1 [[Draft 2/Chapter 6 ~ Maps and Areas/Steps\|Tile]] in any direction.
+If the target is an object, the Character moves the Object 1 [[Core Rules/Chapter 6 ~ Areas and Maps/Steps\|Tile]] in any direction.
 If the target is another Character, the two Character must make a **Body**+**Body** check against each other.
-If the Character using the Manipulate Action succeeds, the other Character is moved 1 [[Draft 2/Chapter 6 ~ Maps and Areas/Steps\|Tile]] in any direction.
+If the Character using the Manipulate Action succeeds, the other Character is moved 1 [[Core Rules/Chapter 6 ~ Areas and Maps/Steps\|Tile]] in any direction.